sebastianpinedaar/hpo-b/README.md

 ## Usage

-To run the code>
+Before testing the algorithm:

 * Download HPO-B from the link.
 * Download the source code of this repo.
 * Create a class that encapsulates the new HPO algorithm.
-The class should have a function called **observe_and_suggest** that will be called by **hpob_handler**, the class for loading the data and evaluating the algorithm.
+The class should have a function called **observe_and_suggest** that will be called by **HPOBHandler object**, the class for loading the data and evaluating the algorithm.
 * This function receives three parameters *X_obs, y_obs, X_pen* that represent the observed hyperparameter configurations, its response value and the configurations pending to evalute, respectively.
-TIt should return the index of the next sample to evaluate in the pending configurations (*X_pen*).
+It should return the index of the next sample to evaluate in the pending configurations (*X_pen*).

+To test the algorithm:

+* Create a HPOBHandler object by specifying the path and the mode.
+* Three different modes are possible:

 ```python
 from hpob_handler import HPOBHandler
 from bo_methods import RandomSearch